-The WCM Radiation Biology Core Facility offers state-of-the-art targeted radiation treatments for cells and small animals with accuracy equivalent to clinical radiotherapy.
+The WCM Radiation Therapy Preclincal Core offers state-of-the-art targeted radiation treatments for cells and small animals with accuracy equivalent to clinical radiotherapy.
 The XStrahl SARRP small animal irradiator was obtained with a NIH small instrumentation grant, NIH S10 RR027619-01 (P.I.
 Formenti SC).
 The core also provides expert consultation on project design, data analysis, anesthesia, and cone beam CT imaging services.

-History: The Radiation Biology Core Facility is established in 2020 by the Department of Radiation Oncology.
+History: The Radiation Therapy Preclincal Core is established in 2020 by the Department of Radiation Oncology.

 Location: The core is located on the second floor of the “E” building in Room E213.
 1300 York Avenue, New York, NY.